utiasSTARS/ROB498-flight/instructions/guides/getting_started_setup.md

 The above image shows the aux ports.

 - To connect the RC receiver to Cube, the wires that come with the receiver itself are incompatible and not useful.
-Please find the JST-GH 4-pin to Servo lead 3-pin wire that is provided in your kit.
+Please use the 5-pin Picoblade to 3-pin Servo lead wire that is provided in your kit.
 Be careful not to break the connectors.

 - It is recommended to learn to manage your team's own document repository and development logs as you proceed in the course.
 You will often refer to the ESC and motor numbering and rotation direction, as recognized by the flight controller.
 You should strictly follow the figure below when connecting ESCs to the flight controller, checking motor directions, and installing your propellers.